What is Income-Based Repayment (IBR)?

 - If you borrowed your first loan before July 1, 2014.

 Will IBR lower my monthly payments?
 You get a lower payment with IBR if your federal student loan debt is high relative to your income and family size.
-While your loan servicer will perform the calculation to determine your eligibility, you can use the U.S. Department of Education's Repayment Estimator to estimate whether you would likely benefit from an IBR plan.
+While your loan servicer will perform the calculation to determine your eligibility, you can use the U.S. Department of Education's Loan Simulator to estimate whether you would likely benefit from an IBR plan.

-The Repayment Estimator looks at your income, family size, and where you live to calculate your IBR monthly payment amount.
+The Department of Education’s Loan Simulator looks at your income and family size to calculate your IBR monthly payment amount.
 If you have a subsidized loan and your monthly IBR payment is less than the interest that accrues each month, the government will pay the difference for the first three years and your overall balance won’t increase.

 Are there other repayment plans based on income?
 Yes, for some recent borrowers, the Pay as You Earn program (PAYE) or Revised Pay As You Earn (REPAYE) repayment plans may offer an even lower monthly payment.